PhilSad/stable-diffusion-infinite-outpainting-video/README.md

 # Citation

-Please link to this repository if you use it in you projects
+Please link to this repository if you use to publish a video

 # How does it works?